Syria

 The country is also suffering from an economic crisis, with the Syrian lira severely devalued and some breadwinners having to work three full-time jobs to support their families.
 This affects both Muslim and Christian families.

-Islamic State brutality leads Muslims to seek answers in the Christian faith
+Islamic State's brutality leads Muslims to seek answers in the Christian faith

-The war and the economic crisis have also taken their toll on churches, with some losing most of their congregation - either through death or moving abroad.
-But the war has also provided opportunities for mission, and in many places, pastors report that their churches are full again.
-But now it's former Muslims who are sitting in the rows instead.
+The war and the economic crisis have also taken their toll on churches, with some losing most of their congregations - either through death or moving abroad.
+But the war has also provided opportunities for evangelization, and in many places, pastors report that their churches are full again.
+But now it's former Muslims sitting in the pews instead.
 They have often met Jesus through the relief work that the remaining Christians are at the forefront of.

 What does the Danish European Mission do